Human Rights Day: How my UN work influences my teaching and helped shape careers

 I’ve always been most interested in the way that one’s knowledge as a lawyer can be converted over into practical policy and have an impact through policy formation and development.
 So trying to influence public policy around international legal issues and human rights issues was the way to go.
 The idea of taking what we have learned through academic study and engagement and making that into practical policies that can be then implemented – completing the circle, studying and reflecting academically on the way human rights are implemented in practice.

 I don’t know any more where the influence of my work within the UN in my teaching begins and ends, it has all become almost symbiotic.
 The one has over the years become the other.
 I teach what I do within what I have done within the UN.
 I seek to implement that which I’ve learned through my academic study, which is fantastic.
-From a personal point of view, rarely do you have that opportunity to be able to study as an academic to reflect with others on what you think should be done and then be in the position to try to really bring it about in the world, within the UN, within the UN Human Rights Treaty body system.

 But it also means that back in teaching, what do I teach?
 I teach my experience within the UN.
 One becomes the other and students can draw on the practical experience of so many people that I have been working very closely with over so many years within the Human Rights Implementation Centre and international organisations within the development of human rights practice and policy – so many different levels.
 The insights that that can bring to the teaching is frankly a huge asset and very difficult to replicate elsewhere.